-Our nurses review your symptoms using nationally recognized evidencebased protocols and give you the information you need to take care of yourself and your family.
+Our nurses review your symptoms using evidence-based guidelines and give you the information you need to take care of yourself and your family.
 Whether your situation requires a trip to the emergency room or self-care at home, you will know what to do.

-As part of your Presbyterian Centennial care team, we let your provider, care coordinator and health coach know of your health concern so that you will have continued care and follow up.
+As part of your Presbyterian Centennial care team, we let your provider, Care Coordinator and health coach know of your health concern so that you will have continued care and follow up.
 Most importantly - we are here when you need answers!

-Video Visits
+PHP Video Visits

-With Video Visits through MeMD, you can talk with a medical provider day or night using your smartphone, tablet, or computer webcam.
+With PHP Video Visits you can talk with a medical provider day or night using your smartphone, tablet, or computer webcam.

-You can use Video Visits through MeMD anytime, anywhere in the United States, including nights, weekends, and even holidays.
+You can use PHP Video Visits anytime, anywhere in the United States, including nights, weekends, and even holidays.
 You might use Video Visits when: